DealExMachina/open-finance-pydanticAI/README.md

 Ollama allows you to run quantized models locally with full tool calling support.
 You can use locally downloaded models without pulling from the Ollama registry.

+**Note**: This project uses the [`pydanticai-ollama`](https://pypi.org/project/pydanticai-ollama/) package for native Ollama integration, which provides proper message formatting and avoids compatibility issues with Ollama's API.

 **Setup**:

 1. Install Ollama from [ollama.ai](https://ollama.ai)